Laughing-I-Fox/converter-binary-to-decimal/README.md

 # binary to decimal
-This is a simple script to convert binary numbers to decimal.
+This is a script to convert binary numbers to decimal.